intel/linux-sgx/README.md

 ```
   $ make clean
 ```
-- The build above uses prebuilt Intel(R) Architecture Enclaves(LE/PvE/QE/PCE) - the files ``psw/ae/data/prebuilt/libsgx_*.signed.so``, which have been signed by Intel in advance.
+  The build above uses prebuilt Intel(R) Architecture Enclaves(LE/PvE/QE/PCE) - the files ``psw/ae/data/prebuilt/libsgx_*.signed.so``, which have been signed by Intel in advance.
-  To build those enclaves by yourself (without a signature), first you need to install latest Intel(R) SGX SDK from the [Intel(R) SGX SDK](https://software.intel.com/en-us/sgx-sdk/download) and then build PSW with the default configuration.
+- To build those enclaves by yourself (without a signature), first you need to install latest Intel(R) SGX SDK from the [Intel(R) SGX SDK](https://software.intel.com/en-us/sgx-sdk/download) and then build PSW with the default configuration.
 After that, you can build each Architecture Enclave by using the `make` command from the corresponding folder:
 ```
   $ cd psw/ae/le
   $ make
 ```
 - To build the Intel(R) SGX PSW installer, enter the following command:
-  * On Ubuntu 18.04 and Ubuntu 20.04:
+  * On Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04 and Debian 10:
    ```
   $ make deb_psw_pkg
   ```
   You can find the generated Intel(R) SGX PSW installers located under `linux/installer/deb/libsgx-urts`, `linux/installer/deb/libsgx-enclave-common`, `linux/installer/deb/libsgx-uae-service`, `linux/installer/deb/libsgx-epid`, `linux/installer/deb/libsgx-launch`, `linux/installer/deb/libsgx-quote-ex` and `linux/installer/deb/sgx-aesm-service` respectively.

-  **Note**: On Ubuntu 18.04 and Ubuntu 20.04, besides the Intel(R) SGX PSW installer, the above command generates another debug symbol package named ``package-name-dbgsym_${version}-${revision}_amd64.ddeb`` for debug purpose.
+  **Note**: Besides the Intel(R) SGX PSW installer, the above command generates another debug symbol package named ``package-name-dbgsym_${version}-${revision}_amd64.ddeb`` for debug purpose.
   **Note**: Starting with the 2.10 release, besides the Intel(R) SGX PSW installer, the above command generates [SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives/) installers as well.
+  **Note**: On Debian 10, the default PATH environment may not include /sbin.
+In this case, before trigger the build, please add /sbin to PATH environment by `export PATH=$PATH:/sbin`.
   **Note**: The above command builds the Intel(R) SGX PSW with default configuration firstly and then generates the target PSW Installer.
 To build the Intel(R) SGX PSW Installer without optimization and with full debug information kept in the tools and libraries, enter the following command:
   ```
   $ make deb_psw_pkg DEBUG=1
   ```
-  * On Red Hat Enterprise Linux 8.4 and CentOS Stream 8:
+  * On Red Hat Enterprise Linux 8.6, CentOS Stream 8, CentOS 8.3, Anolis OS 8.6 and SUSE Linux Enterprise Server 15.4:
   ```
   $ make rpm_psw_pkg
   ```